microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 ## Step 2 - Read about FHIR-Bulk Loader operation

-Visit the FHIR-Bulk Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for instructions on how to upload bulk FHIR data into Azure API (the process simply involves uploading files to a blob storage container in Azure).
+Visit the FHIR-Bulk Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for instructions on how to upload bulk FHIR data into Azure API for FHIR (the process simply involves uploading files to a blob storage container in Azure).

 **Keep in mind that you already deployed an instance of FHIR-Bulk Loader in Challenge-01.**

 ## Step 3 - Upload Sample Data